• Home

 Discharge debt in bankruptcy, rather than by settlement with the creditor, and claim an exemption in your property, even if it had no equity when you filed, and your basis in your home is unaffected by the reduction in tax attributes.
 IRC 1017(c),

-So, when you consider your alternatives for getting yourself out of debt, homeowners need to look beyond this year’s tax return to the point at which they may sell their house.
+So, when you consider your alternatives for getting yourself out of debt, you need to consider the debt settlement tax consequences.
+Homeowner must look beyond this year’s tax return to the point at which they may sell their house and owe capital gains taxes.

 Get professional tax advice if the reduction of tax attributes when cancelled debt income is excluded from income affects you.